clkwan/Calculator-using-TDD/README.md

 * find the range between the two numbers

 ## Usage
-You can run calculator.py in your favorite Python IDE or via command line by directing to the respective folder and typing
+You can run calculator.py in your favorite Python IDE or via command line by navigating to the respective folder and typing
 ```
 python calculator.py